 Multi sockets that can fit with any electronic plug, voltage 220/230

 A strict “no shoes” policy applies to all Scubaspa vessels.
-For lounging at the sun decks use of proper sun protection and sunglasses is advisable.
+For lounging on the sun deck, use of proper sun protection and sunglasses is advisable.

 Check-in and check-out

-Embarkation starts at 14:00 PM, guests are requested to book their flight tickets accordingly based on our flight suggestion.
-Please note on the arrival day is solely dedicated to collecting all guests from the airport thus neither sailing nor activities such as diving, snorkelling or spa treatments are scheduled or organized.
+Embarkation starts at 14:00 PM.
+Guests are requested to book their flight tickets accordingly based on our flight suggestion.
+Please note the arrival day is solely dedicated to collecting all guests from the airport, thus neither sailing nor activities such as diving, snorkelling or spa treatments are scheduled or organized.

-We have standard airport transfers scheduled the latest at 8.45 AM.
+We have standard airport transfers scheduled at 8.45 AM at the latest.
 The dive boat will transfer all guests to the nearest airport from the disembarkation area.

 Trash must be properly disposed of in containers provided throughout the vessel or in waste bins provided in cabins/suites.
 Trash or other foreign objects must never be flushed down a toilet and guests are prohibited from disposing of or throwing any item overboard.

-The plastic use is cut to absolute minimum by providing mineralized purified water produced onboard, reusable tumblers and glass drinking straws are provided.
+The plastic use is cut to an absolute minimum by providing mineralized purified water produced on board, reusable tumblers and glass drinking straws provided.

-We accept cash in Indonesia Rupiah as well as Visa, MasterCard, American Express, JCB, and Union Pay credit cards.
+We accept cash in Indonesian Rupiah as well as Visa, MasterCard, American Express, JCB, and Union Pay credit cards.

 The exchanging of dives to spa treatments within a package is not available.
 The Scuba Holiday Package is only available for Advance Open Water certified divers.
 Those who have selected the Scuba Holiday Package may book chargeable spa treatments, depending on availability.